 Silvia Ongini, child and youth psychiatrist

-Silvia Ongini, child and adolescent psychiatrist of the Department of Pediatrics of the Hospital de Clínicas, explains that there are destructive forms of abuse that are wrapped in care and love.
+Silvia Ongini, a child and youth psychiatrist at the Department of Pediatrics at the Hospital de Clínicas, explains that there are destructive forms of abuse that are wrapped in care and love.
 “Many times parents overexpose the kids thinking they are giving them the best for them.
 There is a book by psychologist Alice Miller called

 For specialists, one of the keys to this profound disconnection between parents with their sons and daughters is that today society “is overwhelmed.”

-The psychologist Maritchu Seitún stresses that stress, labor pressures and demands, lack of time and economic, “leave adults very much at the limit of our resistance and we can respond abusively because we are left without rest.”
+The psychologist Maritchu Seitún stresses that stress, labor pressures and demands, lack of time and economic, “leave adults very close to our resistance and we can respond in an abusive way because we run out of rest.”